Queer 365: how to progress LGBTQ+ initiatives beyond Pride.

 A key part of improving allyship is to educate ourselves on the stories we haven’t heard.
 Make it a point to learn the history of the different communities your business interacts with.
 Pride is only one month in the queer calendar but other events, like Trans Day of Remembrance, also provide opportunities to educate.
 Normalise the discussion of stigmatised LGBTQ+ issues and use the safe space to discuss, learn and get curious.

 Practicing Queer Allyship requires understanding better the actions, thoughts and beliefs of an LGBTQ+ advocate.
 It’s certainly not about performative support, but instead more about listening, learning and ensuring you are advocating with integrity - in the workplace and wider communities.
 With more intentional advocacy you can nurture the phenomenal impact that LGBTQ+ people can have in their work environment.

 “Some may call it allyship, but I’m more comfortable with ‘co-disruptors’; disrupting what society says we should and shouldn’t be, and instead showing up fully as who we are.”
-Chloe Davies, LGBTQ+ Inclusion & Belonging Workplace Consultant
+Chloë Davies, Inclusion & Belonging Workplace Consultant

-WCS Solution: Our introduction to Queer Allyship training workshop provides a great platform to build on, with many of our other Education & Awareness sessions already dedicated to allies.
-We can also build custom solutions that cater to specific business objectives.
-Get in touch to find out more.
+WCS Solution: Queer Allyship Training Workshops provide a great platform to build on, while our other Education & Awareness Sessions are also dedicated to Intersectional Allyship.
+We also build custom Allyship Programmes and solutions that cater to specific business objectives and needs.